-BREADTH: All students are required to take six (6) Breadth courses (one from each of the following areas) which provide the opportunity to explore the breadth of human knowledge by introducing students to the principles, substance, and methodology of disciplines beyond their major.
+BREADTH: All students are required to take at least three (3) credit hours in each of the six (6) Breadth areas (for a minimum of 18 credit hours) which provide the opportunity to explore the breadth of human knowledge by introducing students to the principles, substance, and methodology of disciplines beyond their major.
 These courses are distributed across six Breadth Areas: Fine and Performing Arts, Humanities, Information and Communication in Society, Life Sciences, Physical Sciences, and Social Sciences;

 INTERDISCIPLINARY STUDIES: All students are required to take one (1) Interdisciplinary Studies course to foster awareness of the interrelationships among branches of human knowledge;

 New Freshman Seminar: All new freshmen are required to enroll in a New Freshman Seminar that introduces students to university learning, expectations and procedures by exploring various topics of academic and civic interest with an experienced faculty member;

 Laboratory Experience: All students are required to take a laboratory course in order to develop scientific literacy that helps shape informed citizens;